 How to Grow Summer Squash

 Once summer squash start producing, there’s no end in sight!
-With only 2 or 3 plants you can easily have enough for eating and freezing.
-This makes them a wonderful source of added nutrition throughout the year.
+With only 2 or 3 plants you can easily have enough for eating and freezing, and there are many great summer squash family members to choose from: yellow crookneck, yellow straight neck, pattypan, and the zucchini plant, to name just a few.
+They are a wonderful source of added nutrition throughout the year.
+Here’s how to grow summer squash vertically or in the ground in the garden and containers.

 How to Grow Summer Squash in the Garden